Tamim al-Barghouti

+He grew up in a family interested in Arabic literature.
+His father was the Palestinian poet Mourid Barghouti from the Deir Ghassana village, and his mother is the Egyptian novelist and political writer Radwa Ashour.

 Life

 Tamim al-Barghouti was born in Cairo in 1977.
 He is the son of Palestinian writer and poet Mourid al-Barghouti and the Egyptian writer, Radwa Ashour.
 Around the time of Tamim's birth, Egypt was in peace talks with Israel that led to the Camp David Accords in 1979.
 President Anwar Sadat then banished most prominent Palestinian figures from Egypt, including Tamim's father, Mourid al-Barghouti, when Tamim was five months old.
 He would go with his mother to visit his exiled father living in Budapest on vacations.
 Tamim cited his separation from his father as formational of his interest in political science.